Dining Archives - West Coast Food

 The second annual National Filipino Restaurant Month takes place during the month of April, and we want to celebrate.
 Our favourite way?
 With food of course!
 By Catherine Dunwoody First launched in April of 2022, the intention of this culinary spotlight is to promote Filipino cuisine in Canada, especially the restaurants, the chefs, and highlighting traditional dishes using ingredients from the Philippines.
 One restaurant, Grandt Kitchen located in Surrey, offers a wide range of food that tastes like home to Filipinos in Canada, and an introduction to an ethnic cuisine many have never tried.
 In 2015 the small restaurant first opened in an industrial area in Surrey, followed by a move in 2018 to open Grandt Kitchen Filipino Cuisine with a capacity of 100 people.
 In 2019, a second location opened on Joyce Street, and the owners proudly serve the community with the cuisine they love to share.
 Dive into traditional…

 Appreciating the natural abundance of the region through healthy lifestyle choices and ecologically sustainable day-to-day practices are a part of West Coast culture, resulting in an impressive range of restaurants that offer mindful meals and tasty treats that celebrate a plant-based diet, from grab-and-go cafes to upscale dining.
 In Metro Vancouver, eating your greens isn’t a punishment, it’s a delicious (and nutritious) reward.
 Serving up more than just salad, Dine the Line’s Plant-Based Path Itinerary features Vegetarian, Vegan and health-conscious plant-forward menus across North Vancouver and Vancouver, all located within a 15 minute walk from a SkyTrain, SeaBus Station, or RapidBus stop.
-By Marisa Chandler North Vancouver The Workshop Vegetarian Café Hop on the 2 RapidBus and make the Workshop Vegetarian Café your first stop, just a six minute dash from Pemberton Ave and Marine Drive in North Vancouver.
-This Japanese-inspired vegetarian café and store is also a plant-based workshop,…
+By Marisa Chandler The Workshop Vegetarian Café – North Vancouver Hop on the 2 RapidBus and make the Workshop Vegetarian Café your first stop, just a six minute dash from Pemberton Ave and Marine Drive in North Vancouver.
+This Japanese-inspired vegetarian café and store is also a plant-based…

 For people nostalgic for the arcade, those who love busting out board games at the cabin, or even if you simply don’t know how to sit still when there’s a lull in the conversation, barcades and board game bars are here to make sure you and your whole table are entertained.
 If you and your friends are tired of playing against each other online, make your next game night a social one.
-Whether you like to roll dice, or you’d rather show off how you earned your pinball champion crown, there’s a bar for you and your game-loving friends.
+Whether you like to roll dice, or you’d rather show off how you earned your pinball champion crown, there’s a games bar for you and your game-loving friends.
 Come for the drinks and snacks, and stay to play!
 Here are a few of our favourite game bars that are great for your whole crew (or even just a match of one on one) across Metro Vancouver.
-By Marisa Chandler Burnaby The Rec Room Serving up burgers and fries with…
+By Marisa Chandler Burnaby The Rec Room Serving up burgers and fries…

 Local history meets luscious farmland in picturesque Langley!
 Visitors can easily while away the hours exploring the culinary gems of Langley Township and Fort Langley, taking their palates for some site seeing.
 Start with a leisurely brunch and wander, sampling beer flights at the local pubs, or catch up with friends at one of Langley’s many cozy cafes and restaurants- just a few ways to spend a sunny day!
 From omelets to ales, you’ll have a day full of adventure and new experiences when you explore with Dine the Line’s Brunch to Brews in Langley itinerary.
 Hop on the #562 Langley Centre Bus and learn about why so many people love Langley!
 By Marisa Chandler Langley Egg Bomb Egg Bomb is a beloved all-day breakfast and lunch spot serving up fresh twists on traditional brunch classics.
 Indulge in a plate of fruity croffles (croissant-waffles covered in fresh berries and whip)…